Uploading...

 We have just explained how the Russian language has a flexible sentence structure; each variation might change the tone, style, and tone.
 Therefore, translating word-for-word in the exact order is a rookie mistake, and it’s a dead giveaway that the translators don’t have an idea of what they are doing.
 The text won’t sound fluent or natural.

 This mistake is common when using Russian translation services from computer tools like Google Translate.
 Machines cannot conjugate sentences correctly when they translate Russian, only rendering one word at a time.
-To avoid this issue, work with professional human translators.
+To avoid this issue, work with human Russian translators.
 Qualified linguists learn the best processes to avoid these errors as part of their training.

 4. Using Incorrect Words